Bolivia is tripling the size of its subway in the sky

 The first three lines cost $234 million.
 The next six lines are projected to cost $450 million.

 Dockweiler says the system, built by Austrian firm Doppelmayr, is a relatively cheap fix.
-Just one kilometer of underground typically costs more than $100 million.
+Just one kilometre of underground typically costs more than $100 million.

 "The cable car came out much cheaper than a metro.
 It pays for its own maintenance through ticket fees," Dockweiler said.
 Tickets cost just 3 Bolivianos (43 cents).